-Impact Mitigation Measure Action Timing Responsibility potential to cause a substantial adverse MM-TCR-1 Monitoring Agreement: Prior to the issuance of a Grading Permit, or ground disturbing activities, the Applicant/Owner shall extend the invitation to enter into a Monitoring Agreement with the Rincon Band of Luiseño Indians and the San Luis Rey Band of Luiseño Indians (Tribes).
+Impact Mitigation Measure Action Timing Responsibility construction of the proposed project has the potential to cause a substantial adverse MM-TCR-1 Monitoring Agreement: Prior to the issuance of a Grading Permit, or ground disturbing activities, the Applicant/Owner shall extend the invitation to enter into a Monitoring Agreement with the Rincon Band of Luiseño Indians and the San Luis Rey Band of Luiseño Indians (Tribes).
 The purpose of the Monitoring Agreement shall be to formalize protocols and procedures between the Applicant/Owner and the Tribes for the monitoring for Native American human remains, funerary objects, cultural and/or religious landscapes, ceremonial items, traditional gathering areas, and other tribal cultural resources.
 Such resources may be located within and/or discovered during ground disturbing and/or construction activities for the proposed project, including any additional culturally appropriate archaeological studies, excavations, geotechnical investigations, grading, preparation for wet and dry infrastructure, and other ground disturbing activities.
 In the event that either or both tribes choose not to enter into an agreement or fail to respond to the offer, the City shall allow construction to proceed without the Native American monitor(s) as long as the offer was extended and documented.
-Any project-specific Monitoring Plans and/or excavation plans prepared by the project archaeologist shall include the Tribal requirements for protocols and protection of tribal cultural resources that were agreed to during the tribal consultation.
-The landowner shall relinquish ownership of all non-burial related tribal cultural resources collected during construction monitoring and from any previous archaeological studies or excavations on the project site to the Tribes for proper treatment and disposition per the Monitoring Agreement, unless ordered to do otherwise by responsible agency or court of competent jurisdiction.
-The requirement and timing of such release of ownership, and the recipient thereof, shall be reflected in the Monitoring Agreement.
-Additionally, all non-tribal artifacts collected by the archaeologist shall also Tribes.
+Extend invitation and if accepted, enter into a Monitoring Agreement between Applicant/Owner and Tribes.
+Prior to issuance of a Grading Permit or commencement of ground disturbing activities and during all earth moving and ground disturbing activities.
 Applicant/ Landowner, Tribal Representative(s), Tribal Monitor(s), Archaeologist, MM-TCR-2 Controlled Grading.
 The area illustrated on the confidential exhibit attached to the grading plans shall be subject to controlled grading.
-Under the observation of a tribal monitor and qualified archaeologist, the contractor shall use either a small piece of equipment or observe the removal of soil During grading/earth disturbing activities in area illustrated on Applicant/ Landowner, Tribal Monitor(s), Archaeologist, Contractor.
+Under the observation of a tribal monitor and qualified archaeologist, the contractor shall use either a small piece of equipment or observe the removal of soil Controlled grading under observation of tribal monitor(s) and archaeologist.
+During grading/earth disturbing activities in area illustrated on Applicant/ Landowner, Tribal Monitor(s), Archaeologist, Contractor.